 - Add chicken, cooked andouie sausage and chopped kale.
 Simmer 10 minutes.

-- Remember, the rosemary croutons will add a lot of flavor.
+Remember, the rosemary croutons will add a lot of flavor and lovely texture!

-- Brush on both sides of bread and stick on a baking sheet in a 375 F oven until crisp and golden 15-20 minutes.
+- Brush on both sides of bread and stick on a baking sheet in oven until crisp and golden about 15-20 minutes.